- /etc/syslog.conf

 syslog-ng and rsyslog

-features, such as transport over TCP
+features, such as transport over TCP (instead of UDP only initially), TLS

-encryption, advanced filtering, etc. syslog-ng
+encryption, advanced filtering, etc. syslog-ng uses a different configuration

-file format than syslog
+file format than syslog.

 additional features, such as rule based filtering, incoming messages filtering

-uses the same configuration file format as
+and restrictions, etc. rsyslog uses the same configuration file format as

-continue to be developed as three separate
+Syslog, syslog-ng, and rsyslog continue to be developed as three separate

 projects, growing separately and in parallel.